Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

-The experimental results presented above confirm the theory developed in Section~\cref{sec:theory}.
-The loss curves of Figure~\cref{fig:losses} experimentally show that there is no exact function which can be learned by an HNN due to a mismatch depending on the chosen discretization step $h$, as we also mathematically proved in Appendix~\cref{ap:non-existence-H}.
-The errors of the learned Hamiltonians plotted as a function of $h$ in Figure~\cref{fig:h-err} demonstrate first that HNNs inherit their order from the numerical method used during training.
-Second, they show that post-training corrections indeed allow one to obtain higher orders by exploiting the formal series expansion obtained from the Hamilton-Jacobi PDEs in Proposition~\cref{prop:2}.
+The experimental results presented above confirm the theory developed in Section~\ref{sec:theory}.
+The loss curves of Figure~\ref{fig:losses} experimentally show that there is no exact function which can be learned by an HNN due to a mismatch depending on the chosen discretization step $h$.
+The errors of the learned Hamiltonians plotted as a function of $h$ in Figure~\ref{fig:h-err} demonstrate first that HNNs inherit their order from the numerical method used during training.
+Second, they show that post-training corrections indeed allow one to obtain higher orders by exploiting the formal series expansion obtained from the Hamilton-Jacobi PDEs in Proposition~\ref{prop:2}.

 This last point deserves further discussion.
 Up to our knowledge, for general (i.e. non-separable) Hamiltonian systems, there do not exist other methods that allow a non-recurrent SHNN to efficiently learn the modified Hamiltonian accurately to any order larger than 2.
-If the dataset is of the form $\{(y_0, y_1)_i\}$, symplectic methods of higher orders are generally implicit \emph{multi-stage} methods\footnote{Explicit symplectic methods for non-separable Hamiltonians do exist, too, although they require an augmented phase space~\parencite{tao-symplectic} twice the size of the physical phase space.
+If the dataset is of the form $\{(y_0, y_1)_i\}$, symplectic methods of higher orders are generally implicit \emph{multi-stage} methods\footnote{Explicit symplectic methods for non-separable Hamiltonians do exist, too, although they require an augmented phase space~\cite{tao-symplectic} twice the size of the physical phase space.
 For these methods, it is a priori not clear that an exact modified Hamiltonian exists in physical phase space.}, i.e. they use intermediate points like $y_{1/2}$ which are only implicitly determined themselves (unless the Hamiltonian is separable).
 Training with such a method means solving an implicit equation determined by the model for each data point and afterwards calculating the gradient of this operation --- a huge computational cost!
 In contrast, our post-training method only makes predictions slightly more expensive.
 Per time step, the computational cost is larger by a constant factor due to the extra evaluations of the model's derivatives, according to the correction formulas~\eqref{eq:correction-symp-euler} and~\eqref{eq:correction-midpoint}.
 Better yet, one may even hard-code any given correction to a model once trained.